 Have hidden brunch at Krimper

 Named after renowned furniture-maker Schulim Krimper, this cafe is as much a destination for design devotees as foodies.
-In the past the Krimper space was home to a sawmill, then a cabinetmaking factory, so you know the converted warehouse vibe at Krimper is on point.
+In the past the Krimper space was home to a sawmill, then a cabinetmaking factory, so you know the converted warehouse vibe is on point.
 Think exposed brick, wooden beams, polished concrete and vintage industrial-style lighting.
 Menu faves include rustic burgers, fat chips, almond French toast and more.

 A couple walking down a laneway past brick buildings